Get

 What Is the Impact of Wolfdogs on the Wolf Population?

 Conservation efforts aimed at preserving wolves and their communities are critical for maintaining the natural world, but breeding wolf hybrids can divert attention and resources away from these efforts.
-Potentially, breeding wolfdogs can sadly jeopardize the survival of the wild wolf.ย ย
+Potentially, breeding wolfdogs can sadly jeopardize the survival of the wild wolf.

 Should You Have a Wolfdog as a Pet?

 For those considering owning one of these appealing dogs, responsible ownership and breeding practices are of utmost importance.
-It is not generally recommended or advised that wolfdogs are kept as pets, especially when there are so many other breeds and crossbreeds available.
+It is not generally recommended or advised that wolfdogs be kept as pets, especially when there are so many other breeds and crossbreeds available.

 Wolfdogs require specialized care and attention to meet their demanding and difficult temperaments, health, and genetics.
 They are somewhat of a loose cannon, are territorial, and require high amounts of attention.
 On top of that, they require unique nutritional needs and veterinary care that you may not be capable of providing.
-Many people have found that wolfdogs are unmanageable and sadly, every year, many are abandoned, rescued, or euthanized.
+Many people have found that wolfdogs are unmanageable, and sadly, every year, many are abandoned, rescued, or euthanized.
 In fact, 90% of wolfdogs and wolves kept as pets are euthanized by 2 years old.

 Breeding of wolfdogs must only be undertaken by knowledgeable individuals who have a deep understanding of both dog and wolf behavior, genetics, and welfare.
 The well-being of any animal must be prioritized over personal interests or financial gain.